AvanzaBank/astrix/README.md

 - service versioning
 - fault tolerance

-Asterix designed to support an organization where many teams develop different services and make those services available for other teams using Asterix.[REMOVE?
+Asterix is designed to support an organization where many teams develop different services and make those services available for other teams using Asterix.
 Asterix simplifies development of micro services as well as maintenance by limiting what is exposed to service consumers.
-That is, it gives the service provider full control over what is exposed to its consumers, and what constitutes an internal implementation detail.]
+That is, it gives the service provider full control over what is exposed, and what constitutes an internal implementation detail.

+Asterix extends the normal notion of what constitutes a (micro)service by allowing service-providers to build libraries on top of services.
+Such "fat clients" allow the service provider to execute domain rules on the client side or providing mashups of many sevices.
+Mashups are a great way to give the service provider full control over the granularity of each service.

 ## Service Registry
 Service registration and discovery is done using the service registry.
 It is an application that allows service-providers to register all services they provide and by service-consumers to discover providers of given services.